Education and Professional Development

 More information on each of the programs is provided:

-Pharmacists and pharmacy technicians are highly integrated and contribute to inter-professional patient care, education and research teams at UHN.
-Pharmacists actively participate in inter-professional education (IPE) activities in collaboration with all health professionals at UHN and the University of Toronto.
-This includes teaching and learning activities associated with clinical topics such as pain management, medication safety as well as on-site IPE placement facilitation.
+Pharmacists and pharmacy technicians are highly integrated and contribute to interprofessional patient care, education, and research teams at UHN.
+Pharmacists actively participate in interprofessional education (IPE) activities in collaboration with all health professions at UHN and the University of Toronto.
+This includes teaching and learning activities associated with clinical topics, such as pain management and medication safety, as well as on-site IPE placement facilitation.

 Volunteering

-Periodically, the Pharmacy Department has volunteer opportunities for pharmacy students who wish to gain some hospital pharmacy experience.
-When available, these volunteer opportunities are circulated to pharmacy students through their pharmacy school along with application instructions.
+Periodically, UHN Pharmacy offers volunteer opportunities for pharmacy students who wish to gain hospital pharmacy experience.
+When available, these volunteer opportunities are circulated to students through their pharmacy school, along with application instructions.

 International Learners